back to top

 Benefits

 • A Wide Range of Products: With the increased number of sellers, an online marketplace provides a large number of products.
-Similarly, for a gig economy, for instance Fiverr, it provides a wide range of gigs as the number of participants is more and the number of buyers is more and there is a demand for all kinds of gigs on a single platform.
+Similarly, for a gig economy, for instance, Fiverr, it provides a wide range of gigs as the number of participants is greater the number of buyers is more and there is a demand for all kinds of gigs on a single platform.

 • Bigger Brand Building: In an online marketplace, there are a large number of sellers providing different products that are recognized under the brand of the marketplace operator.
 Depending upon the quality and selection of products or services and other factors, customer loyalty increases if the model is executed well.